elvissteinjr/DesktopPlus/docs/user_guide.md

 - **[x] Snap Position**:
 Snaps the position to a 3D grid of the given size.
 Note that the overlay origin itself may still be moving and make it difficult to line up multiple overlays together.

+- **[x] Snap Rotation**:
+Snaps the rotation to the gvien angle.
+Note that the overlay origin itself may still be spinning and make it difficult to line up multiple overlays together.
+  - **[x] Yaw/Pitch/Roll**
+  Toggles which axes the snapping is applied to.

 ### Cropping Area Page